(Including Information for Career Related Education)

 Standards one through five assist all Career Technical and Agricultural Education teachers in integrating CRE activities into the classroom component of the curriculum.
 Standards six through twenty four assist all teachers serving as work-based learning coordinators in placing and supervising students on job sites.
 Standard twenty four contains a rubric for evaluating the work-based learning program.
 The Standards and WBL Assessment Rubric can be found in the Documents & Presentation section to the right.

 Career Related Education is structured age appropriate experiences which prepare students to be college and career ready.
-The range of CRE experiences begin with Career Awareness and Exploration in middle school and culminate with work-based learning during the eleventh and twelfth grade.
+The range of CRE experiences begin with Career Awareness and Exploration in middle school and culminate with work-based learning during the tenth, eleventh or twelfth grade.
 Work-Based learning provides students the opportunity to receive credit while working in an environment related to their career pathway.

 Work-Based Learning Categories